 * Click here for rating key

-Vincent's Italian Cuisine Restaurant Review: Vincent’s atmosphere and food recall a retro, nostalgic era and the cozy Italian restaurants of New York City’s Greenwich Village.
-Super-thick tomato sauces, or “red gravy,” as New Orleanians call it, enrobes recognizable pasta shapes, and tables come bedecked with straw-wrapped Chianti bottles as well as herbed breadsticks.
-This family-run, family-friendly suburban restaurant pretends to few aspirations aside from sending every guest home fat and happy.
-House specialties include chowder-like corn and crab bisque and house-made cannelloni; we also like the lasagna.
+Vincent's Italian Cuisine Restaurant Review: Vincent’s ambience recalls the cozy Italian spots in Greenwich Village or downtown Chicago.
+Super-thick tomato sauces, or “red gravy,” as New Orleanians call it, enrobes recognizable pastas, and tables come bedecked with straw-wrapped Chianti bottles as well as the slightly addictive herbed breadsticks.
+This family-run, family-friendly suburban restaurant works hard to send every guest home fat and happy.
+House specialties include chowder-like corn-and-crab bisque and house-made cannelloni; we also like the lasagna.
 It could be argued that you have not experienced an authentic bracialoni (baby veal stuffed with artichoke hearts, bacon, garlic and Parmesan, baked and finished with a red sauce) until you’ve had it at Vincent’s.
-Good luck in trying to decide between the house-made cannoli and gelati for dessert.
+Good luck trying to decide between the house-made cannoli and gelato for dessert.
 There are a number of wine selections that come in under $30.
 Plan to wait in cramped quarters or outside for a table most nights, but just know the people-watching is first-rate.
 The space is tight, but the intimate bar is comfortable and inviting.
+Also located at 4411 Chastant St., Metairie, 504-885-2984.